-- Macro policies include the use of the government budget (fiscal policy) and changes in the level of interest rates (monetary policy) to impact the overall level of economic activity.
-These policies tend to influence the level of aggregate demand in the economy - The main role of macro-policies is to manage the business cycle they are designed to minimise the fluctuations of the business cycles so that economies experience low rates of inflation and unemployment and relatively stable economic growth - As such, they are often known as counter-cyclical policies - For example, methods to reduce the level of economic activity may include: - Higher tax rates reduce consumers' disposable income and reduce the level of spending and aggregate demand, also reducing pressures on inflation and the CAD - Reduced government (budget) spending lower the level of AD by lowering the level of aggregate expenditure in the economy - High interest rates- make borrowing less attracting and will discourage borrowing and spending by both consumers and businesses.
+Macroeconomic policies include the use of the government budget (fiscal policy) and changes in the level of interest rates (monetary policy) to impact the overall level of economic activity.
+These policies tend to influence the level of aggregate demand in the economy

+What is the main role of macroeconomic policies?

+They are often known as counter-cyclical policies:

+- For example, methods to reduce the level of economic activity may include: - Higher tax rates reduce consumers' disposable income and reduce the level of spending and aggregate demand, also reducing pressures on inflation and the CAD - Reduced government (budget) spending lower the level of AD by lowering the level of aggregate expenditure in the economy - High interest rates- make borrowing less attracting and will discourage borrowing and spending by both consumers and businesses.
 Also encourages saving rather than spending

-- Methods to increase the level of economic activity: - Tax cuts, increased government spending and reductions in the level of interest rates - Cash payments to families increase consumer disposable income and overall consumption in the economy - HOWEVER: The main limitation of macroeconomic policies is that it does not address longer-term problems such as a lack of international competitiveness, lower productivity growth, a low level of national savings or the need to reduce carbon emissions
+What are the primary methods of increasing the level of economic activity?

+HOWEVER: The main limitation of macroeconomic policies is that it does not address longer-term problems such as a lack of international competitiveness, lower productivity growth, a low level of national savings or the need to reduce carbon emissions